Thinkwise/docs/docs/platform_overview.md

 ### Connectivity

-The Thinkwise Application Tier is the central integration hub of the Thinkwise Platform and provides a solution for all integration challenges.
-With automated processes and a range of default connectors, the Thinkwise Platform can connect to third party services and applications, like:
+The Thinkwise Indicium Application Tier is the central integration hub of the Thinkwise Platform and provides a solution for all integration challenges.
+With automated processes and a range of default connectors, the Thinkwise Platform can connect to a wide range of third party services and applications, like:

 - Artificial Intelligence services (Bots, Virtual Assistants, Machine Learning, Image recognition)
 - Big Data solutions (Search, Analytics, Internet of Things)
 - Office integration (Exchange, Office 365, SharePoint)
-- Third party applications (custom user interfaces, financial applications)
+- Third party applications (custom user interfaces, financial applications, Power BI)

 Third party applications and services in turn can connect to Thinkwise applications with minimal effort using the provided webhooks and REST API.
 The Thinkwise Application Tier uses the OData protocol for its API, one of the most widely used standards for RESTful web services.